deeplearning-oop/2425-m1geniomhe-group-1/docs/report.md

             update_grad(grad * self.data, other)
 ```

-Furthermore, a `backward_decorator` was defined to take care of the execution as well as the operation name, parents, and gradient function storage for all operation types:
+Furthermore, a `backward_decorator` was defined to take care of the operation name, parents, and gradient function storage as well as the execution (during the forward pass) of all operation types:

 ```python
 def backward_decorator(op_type):